 The tiny church itself is beautiful, with an altar and huge wall panels covered with golf leaf.
 Behind two huge iron gates in the rear of the church lies her old sarcophagus with a life-size statue of the saint on top of it.
 Every year on July 8, Isabel’s feast day, 10 local men carry the statue about the city.

-After leaving the convent and taking the longish walk back towards the old city I came across a little taverna, just one of a multitude in the city as a quick check online will show.
+After leaving the convent and taking the longish walk back towards the old city I came across a little taverna.
+It was just one of a multitude in the city as a quick check online will show.
 The owner was standing outside, motioning for me to come into his small restaurant as another couple exited.
-With the thought of having a late lunch I accepted his invitation and found myself in a cozy little place, barely 15 X 15-foot in size with blue-tiled walls.
+Thinking of having a late lunch, I accepted his invitation and found myself in a cozy little place, barely 15 X 15-foot in size with blue-tiled walls.

 The menu offered mostly fish and pork.
 I decided to order cutlets with rice and chips.
-But since the menu had been translated into several different languages, including English, I wondered whether I was going to get what was described.
+But since the menu had been translated into several languages, I wondered whether I was going to get what was described.
 After a brief conversation in broken English he brought the meat out for me to look at, which turned out to be thinly sliced pork cutlets on the bone.

 The meal and a beer, along with extra French fries the owner later brought to my table, totaled only €10, less than I’d pay elsewhere in Europe.
-As I later walked back to the to the Quinta das Lágrimas, I thought that like many other things I found in this atmospheric city, the meal came as a welcome surprise.
+As I later walked back to the Quinta das Lágrimas, I thought that like many other things I found in this atmospheric city, the meal came as a welcome surprise.

 Quinta das Lágrimas Hotel